retico-team/.github/profile/README.md

 Some of the modules are available on pypi.
 Minimally, you need the `retico_core` ([documentation](https://retico-core.readthedocs.io/en/latest/)).
 Individual modules have more information about their respective installation requirements.

-To get a quick system up and running, run the following in a new Python environmnt (3.8.8 or later):
+To get a quick system up and running, run the following in a new Python environmnt (tested with Python 3.9):

 ```
 pip install git+https://github.com/retico-team/retico-core git+https://github.com/retico-team/retico-googleasr git+https://github.com/retico-team/retico-huggingfacelm git+https://github.com/retico-team/retico-speechbraintts